Updated April 8, 2021

 - They post regularly, usually 1-2 posts a day.

-One more important thing to note is that as of May 19, 2020, Instagram and Facebook launched an e-commerce feature that allows users to buy products directly from the platforms.
-This will be discussed in more detail in the Facebook description.
+One more important thing to note is that as of May 19, 2020, Instagram and Facebook launched an e-commerce feature with Shopify that allows users to buy products directly from the platforms.
+This is a revolutionary change in how interior designers can use social media to grow their business and will be discussed in more detail in the Facebook description.

 Pinterest Basics and Tips

-Recognizing that people use Pinterest when they are in research and buying mode, Pinterest has now partnered with Shopify, adding an e-commerce component to the site.
-While not necessary to maximize your potential gain by using Pinterest, paying for a business account will provide access to analytics that help identify your target audience.
+- Pinterest and e-commerce: One thing that TikTok cannot currently compete with is Pinterest’s integration with Shopify.
+Recognizing that people use Pinterest when they are in research and buying mode, Pinterest has savvily partnered with Shopify, adding an e-commerce component to the site.
+While a business account is not necessary to increase your potential gain by using Pinterest, paying for a business account will provide access to Shopify plus analytics that help identify your target audience.
 It also allows for sharing promo pins and “rich” pins that can have longer descriptions than regular pins.

 Facebook Basics and Tips

-Facebook is still a useful place to build a presence for your interior design business.
-According to the Pew Center for Research, 69 percent of adults say they use the platform.
-One of the advantages of Facebook is that it allows users to post a variety of content.
+- We know what Facebook is, but why is it worth your time: One of the advantages of Facebook is that it allows users to post a variety of content.
 You can share photos, links to articles, and repost other users’ content.
-Facebook is less labor intensive than most other social media platforms, as recent studies show that posting 1-2 times per week is adequate to maintain a following.
+Facebook is less labor intensive than most other social media platforms, as recent studies show that posting 2 posts containing quality content is adequate to maintain a following.
 Facebook users are looking for quality over quantity.
-In fact, according to a Hubspot study companies that post much more than 1-5 times a month on Facebook saw their engagement decline by 60 percent.
+In fact, according to a recent Hubspot study, companies that post much more than 1-5 times a month on Facebook saw their engagement decline by 60 percent.
 More time should be devoted to engaging with your followers.
 Reply to comments on your own Facebook page in addition to following your followers, liking their photos, and commenting on their content as well.

 YouTube Basics and Tips

-The content of the videos you post on YouTube can be anything from how you put together a mood board to a quick tour of your latest project site (provided your client approves).
+- What to post on YouTube: The content of the videos you post on YouTube can be anything from how you put together a mood board to a quick tour of your latest project site (provided your client approves).
 Another popular format are instructional, “how-to” videos, where you can offer viewers design tips, home renovation advice, and any other expert knowledge your target audience would be interested in learning about.
-Youtube videos can be longer and more in-depth than the videos you might post on Instagram, for example, which should be limited to a short format.
-One of the most popular interior designer companies on Youtube is Studio McGee, who post a fun and engaging mix of home tours, design makeover videos, and an occasional peek behind the scenes into their offices and specific elements of their design process.
+YouTube videos can be longer and more in-depth than the videos you might post on Instagram or TikTok, for example, which should be limited to a short format.
+One of the most watched interior designer companies on YouTube is Robeson Design, who post videos sharing their knowledge of design principles plus practical advice to help them create elements of Robeson’s looks at home by showing you where to shop and how to troubleshoot design challenges.

-For interior designers, maintaining a Youtube channel is most effective when used alongside other social media channels that can help drive traffic to your Youtube page.
+- How interior designers can use YouTube: For interior designers, maintaining a YouTube channel is most effective when used alongside other social media channels that can help drive traffic to your YouTube page.
 Otherwise, your channel will easily get lost in the shuffle.
-This multi-channel strategy also eases constraints on your time and resources, since you will be using it as a compliment to your other channels rather than focusing on building a unique Youtube following.
+This multi-channel strategy also eases constraints on your time and resources, since you will be using it as a compliment to your other channels rather than focusing on building a unique YouTube following.

 Other social media sites, like LinkedIn and Twitter, are not worthy of a meaningful concentration of your efforts, but establishing a landing page for your business on these sites is a good way to appear professional and make your contact information more widely available.
 LinkedIn is generally used to post jobs, company information, and professional content.
 Twitter is mainly used to post short-form prose, news, and to a lesser extent, pictures and gifs.
 Neither are designed to highlight visual representation, but can still offer value as a portal to share basic company information and connect with other designers in the industry.
 A simple home page with a link to your website can be enough to satisfy people that are using these channels to find interior designers, or you, specifically.

-While 2020 has been unpredictable in so many ways thus far, interior designers can expect social media to be an important part of their business plan for a very long time.
+While 2020 was an unpredictable in so many ways, interior designers can expect social media to be an important part of their business plan for a very long time.
 One thing we learned during the COVID-19 crisis, is the importance of reaching out to your community to show you care, offer support, and even ask for help, if you need it.
 One of the respondents to Design Manager’s April 20, 2020 COVID-19 client survey shared about their time in quarantine,

 “I took the opportunity to reach out to all of my clients, both present and past, just to check in with them.
 It was nice hearing back from them of how much they appreciated me doing that and what was happening in their world during this time.
 It was great connecting with them on a personal level."

-There’s no easier way to connect with your network than using social media.
+There’s no easier way to connect with your network than using social media, and that remains true for 2021 and years to come.
 While it may not make sense to invest time in having a presence on every platform out there, research the platforms that are most visible to your target audience, and go from there.
 While each platform requires a nuanced strategy for success, once you find the right platforms, the process of finding and engaging your community will be fun and satisfying, both personally and professionally.

 Remember, if you make the required amount of effort, like posting thoughtfully curated content on a regular basis, using high quality photography, and engaging with your followers and other community members, social media will give your brand the opportunity to reach a world-wide audience and your network should increase in number and quality.
 The best part of all, becoming an influential member of the social media world is all about sweat equity, making quality connections and helping to keep cash flow moving in the right direction!